wmcnicho/QCP_SP2015/README.md

 #Running the program
-From eclipse: Run the main program located in QuantumGuiFrame as a Java Application

 From jar.: Simply open the provided jar file

+From eclipse: Run the main program located in QuantumGuiFrame as a Java Application (note: You may need to set import the JFreeChart .jar file to do this.
+See https://github.com/wmcnicho/QCP_SP2015/issues/11 for more information)

 #  Basic Usage